How to write a novel

 Learn the craft of novel writing

 Just because you write in one capacity eg journalism or blogging, doesn’t mean you will automatically be a good novelist, so learn this new craft.
 There are masses of free and affordable resources out there.
 I did short courses at City Lit in London, classroom and online.
-Free online courses with UEA, OU and two very useful online ones with Curtis Brown Creative, good value at £200 each.
+Free online courses with UEA, OU and a very useful online one with Curtis Brown Creative, good value at £200.

 Find the time

 However busy your life, there will be a time you can find to write.
 I just got up earlier and gave up other writing activities and jobs to focus on the novel.
 A set place, time and routine is essential.
 Just write something every day, however bad it is.
 You can’t edit nothing.

 The most useful course I did was a short, free online one on how to write screenplays.
 This helped hugely with structure and pace, things that can drift it you’re a newbie novelist.
 Maybe get started with short stories.
 I did before embarking on a novel and had a couple published.
 Having never written more that a few hundred words in a piece, for me, it was a confidence building way to segue into writing fiction from wine writing.